pilcrowonpaper/copenhagen/pages/csrf.md

 If storing the token server-side is not an option, using signed double-submit cookies is another approach.
 This is different from the basic double submit cookie in that the token included in the form is signed with a secret.

 A new [token](/server-side-tokens) is generated and hashed with HMAC SHA-256 using a secret key.
 Each HMAC must be linked to the user's session.
+You can alternatively encrypt the token with algorithms like AES.

 ```go
 func generateCSRFToken(sessionId string) (string, []byte) {